Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-As per AreaSearch's latest postcode level ATO data released on June 30, 2022, Merriwa's median income among taxpayers is $41,343, with an average of $58,515.
-This is below the national average.
-The median income in Rest of NSW was $49,459 and the average was $62,998 during the same period.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Merriwa would be approximately $46,556 (median) and $65,894 (average) as of September 2025.
-According to census data, household, family and personal incomes in Merriwa all fall between the 10th and 13th percentiles nationally.
-In income distribution, the $1,500 - 2,999 earnings band captures 27.7% of the community (510 individuals), which is similar to the broader area where this cohort represents 29.9%.
-Housing costs are modest with 88.0% of income retained.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Merriwa's median taxpayer income is $41,343 and average is $58,515.
+This is lower than the national average.
+Rest of NSW has a median income of $52,390 and average of $65,215.
+Based on Wage Price Index growth of 8.86% since FY2023, current estimates for Merriwa are approximately $45,006 (median) and $63,699 (average) as of September 2025.
+Census data indicates household, family, and personal incomes in Merriwa fall between the 10th and 13th percentiles nationally.
+The $1,500 - $2,999 income band captures 27.7% (520 individuals) of Merriwa's community, similar to the broader area at 29.9%.
+Housing costs are modest, with 88.0% of income retained.
 However, total disposable income ranks at just the 18th percentile nationally.

 Frequently Asked Questions - Income